HideakiAtsuyo/Python-Discord-Token-Grabber/README.md

 If you don't have modules use install.bat(Not verified open-issue for adding the modules or pull request)<br>If you have the modules drag and drop the py file on packer.bat

+### Don't break balls :(

+DON'T BE STUPID, DON'T USE TOKEN GRABBERS.